-Secure storage and transmission of electronic data are increasingly vital to the healthcare industry that faces a unique set of challenges around sensitive data privacy and security.
+Secure storage and transmission of electronic data are increasingly vital to the healthcare industry, which faces unique challenges around sensitive data privacy and security.
 Meanwhile, the sector experiences challenge to safeguard sensitive data and remain compliant with regulations.
-Fortunately, HITRUST was developed to address many security, privacy, and regulatory challenges that face healthcare organizations.
+Fortunately, HITRUST certification was developed to address many security, privacy, and regulatory challenges that face healthcare organizations.

 This post addresses why HITRUST matters and how the dynamic security standard helps healthcare service providers protect against cyberattacks.

 HITRUST (Health Information Trust Alliance) certification is a standardized framework that assists covered entities to meet and demonstrate Health Insurance Portability and Accountability Act (HIPAA) compliance requirements.
 The standard prescribes various controls required to comply with multiple standards and regulations in the healthcare industry, including ISO/IEC 27000 series.
 Also, HITRUST is a cybersecurity framework designed for the healthcare industry to help organizations handling health data to achieve a specific cybersecurity state.
 Companies aspiring to meet HITRUST compliance requirements must develop a cybersecurity program demonstrating compliance before being certified.